usc-isi-i2/Web-Karma/README.md

 More details in the [wiki](https://github.com/InformationIntegrationGroup/Web-Karma/wiki)

-> **Important note: we had a mishap in the repository, so if you have a clone from a previous version you cannot update it to the new version.
+> **Important note: on 15 March 2014 we had a mishap in the repository, so if you have a clone from a previous version you cannot update it to the new version.
 You need to delete your existing clone and get a fresh clone from the repo.**

 ## Important Dependencies
 Karma needs **Java 1.7, Maven 3.0**.
 Download Java SE from [http://www.oracle.com/technetwork/java/javase/downloads/index.html](http://www.oracle.com/technetwork/java/javase/downloads/index.html)